Congress lawyers protest Chidambaram's appearance in case filed by party's Bengal unit | Politics

 ''I have heard that some Congress supporters present at Calcutta High Court protested.
 I believe this was their natural reaction,'' Chowdhury said from Berhampore.

-The interest of the state was adversely affected by the sale, Chowdhury's lawyer Bikash Bhattacharya claimed and added that Keventer had sold a part of the shares to a Singapore-based company at a much higher price soon after.
+Alleging that the interest of the state was adversely affected by the sale, Chowdhury's lawyer Bikash Bhattacharya claimed that Keventer had sold a part of the shares to a Singapore-based company soon after at a much higher price.

-The state has claimed before the court that it has fairly sold the shares to Keventer and there was no irregularity in it.

-The argument was supported by the company which was represented by Chidambaram.
+The state has claimed before the court that it has fairly sold the shares to Keventer and there was no irregularity in it and the argument was supported by the company.

-The matter was fixed for further hearing on Thursday by a division bench presided over by Chief Justice Prakash Shrivastava, before which the matter is being argued.
+The matter was fixed for further hearing on Thursday by a division bench presided by Chief Justice Prakash Shrivastava, before which the matter is being argued.
+PTI AMR SCH JRC RMS RMS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)